 So, you’ve decided to repaint your walls.
 When you head to your favorite DIY store, you’ll likely be faced with thousands of tiny color swatches.
 How can you possibly choose a color for your walls based on such a small paint sample?

-Warning: Be aware that the paint color on a small paint sample looks darker then the color itself.
+Warning: Be aware that the paint color on a small paint sample looks darker than the color itself.

 Here are some smart tips to help you choose: